Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs: Abstract

 \section{Abstract}

-Mapper graphs are a widely used tool in topological data analysis and visualization.
-They can be viewed as discrete approximations of Reeb graphs, offering insight into the shape and connectivity of complex data.
-Given a high-dimensional point cloud $\mathbb{X}$ equipped with a function $f: \mathbb{X} \to \mathbb{R}$, a mapper graph provides a summary of the topological structure of $\mathbb{X}$ induced by $f$, where each node represents a local neighborhood, and edges connect nodes whose corresponding neighborhoods overlap.
-Our focus is the interleaving distance for mapper graphs, arising from a discretization of the version for Reeb graphs, which is NP-hard to compute.
-This distance quantifies the similarity between two mapper graphs by measuring the extent to which they must be ``stretched" to become comparable.
-Recent work introduced a loss function that provides an upper bound on the interleaving distance for mapper graphs, which evaluates how far a given assignment is from being a true interleaving.
-Finding the loss is computationally tractable, offering a practical way to estimate the distance.
+Mapper graphs are widely used tools in topological data analysis and visualization.
+They can be understood as discrete approximations of Reeb graphs, providing insight into the shape and connectivity of complex data.
+Given a high-dimensional point cloud together with a real-valued function defined on it, a mapper graph summarizes the induced topological structure: each node represents a local neighborhood, and edges connect nodes whose corresponding neighborhoods overlap.
+Our focus is the interleaving distance for mapper graphs, arising as a discretized analogue of the interleaving distance for Reeb graphs—a quantity known to be NP-hard to compute.
+This distance measures how similar two mapper graphs are by quantifying how much they must be ``stretched'' to be made comparable.
+Recent work introduced a loss function that gives an upper bound on this distance.
+The loss evaluates how far a given collection of maps, called an assignment, is from being a true interleaving.
+Importantly, it is computationally tractable, offering a practical way to bound the distance, however the quality of the bound is dependent on the choice of assignment.
+In this paper, we develop the first framework for bounding the interleaving distance on mapper graphs.
+We present the bound in two ways: first, by formulating an integer linear program (ILP) that determines whether an $n$-interleaving exists for a given $n$; and second, by constructing an ILP that identifies an assignment with minimal loss for that $n$.
+We also evaluate the method on small examples where the interleaving distance is known, and on benchmark and simulated datasets, demonstrating the utility of the approach for classification tasks based on mapper graphs.

-In this paper, we employ a categorical formulation of mapper graphs and develop the first framework for computing the associated loss function.
-Since the quality of the bound depends on the chosen assignment, we optimize this loss function by formulating the problem of finding the best assignment as an integer linear programming problem.
-To evaluate the effectiveness of our optimization, we apply it to small mapper graphs where the interleaving distance is known, demonstrating that the optimized upper bound successfully matches the interleaving distance in these cases.
-Additionally, we conduct an experiment on the MPEG-7 dataset, computing the pairwise optimal loss on a collection of mapper graphs derived from images and leveraging the distance bound for image classification.